naveenr414/gliders/README.md

 The game is turn based, so every turn, each player places down a certain number of cells, and after all players have placed down their cells, the game updates for some number of iterations, after which the players get to place more cells.

+![alt text][inputwaiting]

+[inputwaiting]: images/inputWaiting.png "Player about to enter location of a block"

+(The user is about to enter the location of a block)

+![alt text][colorboard]

+[colorboard]: images/colorfulBoard.png "The board after several turns"

+(What the board looks like after several turns)